ctrlplusb/react-async-component/README.md

 ## Server Side Rendering

 This library has been designed for generic interoperability with [`react-async-bootstrapper`](https://github.com/ctrlplusb/react-async-bootstrapper).
-The `react-async-bootstrapper` allows us to do a "pre-render parse" of a React Element tree and execute any "bootstrapping" process that may be attached to a components within the tree.
-In our case the "bootstrapping" process involves the resolution of the asynchronous components so that they can be rendered by the server.
-We use this generic library approach as it allows interoperability with other libraries that have "bootstrapping" needs (e.g. data preloading as done by `react-jobs`).
+The `react-async-bootstrapper` utility allows us to do a "pre-render parse" of a React Element tree and execute any "bootstrapping" functions that are attached to a components within the tree.
+In our case the "bootstrapping" process involves the resolution of asynchronous components so that they can be rendered "synchronously" by the server.
+We use this 3rd party library as it allows interoperability with other libraries which also require a "bootstrapping" process (e.g. data preloading as supported by [`react-jobs`](https://github.com/ctrlplusb/react-jobs)).

 Firstly, install `react-async-bootstrapper`: